 Field Description

 Connection name This is the display name for the connection in Spotlight.

 Tip: Fill in the Connection String first.

-Oracle Connection Details
+Oracle Conne ection Details

+Field Description

+Connection Select the nar me (the SQLNet alias) of the Oracle RAC instance that you wish to connect to.

+String Notes:

-Field Description Connection Select the name (the SQLNet alias) of the Oracle RAC instance that you wish to connect to.
-String Notes: The database name is defined within SQLNet configuration utilities.
-While this can be the name of any instance in the Oracle RAC cluster, we recommend using the name of the load-balanced instance - the instance whose TNSNAMES entry includes the option (LOAD_BALANCE = yes) When selected, the Connection name field resets to this value.
-You can then edit the Connection name field if required.
-Oracle Username Enter the Spotlight user name.
-Note : ( Oracle 12c ) As per Oracle guidelines, the Spotlight Oracle user needs to be of the form "c## <username>" when connecting to an Oracle 12c Container database.</username> Oracle Password Enter the Spotlight password.
+• The da atabase name is defined within SQLNet configuration utilities.

+using this can be the name of any instance in the Oracle RAC cluster, we recommend the name of the load-balanced instance - the instance whose TNSNAMES entry es the option (LOAD_BALANCE = yes)

+Oracle Enter the Spotlight user name.

+Note: (Oracle 12c) As per Oracle guidelines, the Spotlight Oracle user needs to be of the form "c##<username>" when connecting to an Oracle 12c Container database.